 Now your pivot table will be much more presentable.

-Add Relationships To Your Pivot Tables
+Add Relationships to Between Tables

 You can create relationships between different data tables using pivot tables and the Data Model.
 When creating a pivot table check the Add this to the Data Model box in the Create PivotTable window.